 G.B.
 Hazen, "Stochastic Trees: A New Technique for Temporal Medical Decision Modeling," Medical Decision Making 12 (1992) 163-178.

 StoTree is software tool for the formulation and solution of continuous-time Markov models of medical interventions, implemented in the Excel spreadsheet environment.
-Although the popular package TreeAge from TreeAge Software Inc. has a more extensive set of tools, StoTree is an inexpensive alternative that can handle the same types of models in a continuous-time framework.
-Like Palisade Corporations Precision Tree, StoTree is an Excel addin that can implement both decision trees and Markov models.
+Although the popular package TreeAge from TreeAge Software Inc. has a more extensive set of tools, StoTree is a free alternative that can handle the same types of models in a continuous-time framework.
+Like Precision Tree from Palisade Corporation, StoTree is an Excel addin that can implement both decision trees and Markov models.

 You can watch an introductory video about StoTree and its capabilities here.